 This week, the academic, social and kitchen successes of Project Reach were celebrated during a graduation luncheon held at the college.

 The program is designed to serve Berkshire County students between the ages of 18 and 22 who are served under the criteria of the federal Individuals with Disabilities Education Act.
-The program's purpose is to help students further their education, learn to work and live as independently as possible.

 "Project Reach is an important program as it gives students who may not otherwise be able to manage traditional college instruction an opportunity to develop their vocational skills and have the same social opportunities that other young adults have at the college level," said Pamela Farron, coordinator of Project Reach and the Disability Resource Center.